rakibdev/system-ui/README.md

 ### Use

-Put .so files in ~/.config/system-ui/extensions.
+Put ".so" files in ~/.config/system-ui/extensions.
 Then

 ```
-system-ui daemon stop && system-ui daemon start
 system-ui extension demo
 ```